python/cpython/Doc/tutorial/controlflow.rst

 In either kind of loop, the :keyword:`!else` clause is **not** executed if the loop was terminated by a :keyword:`break`.

-This is exemplified in the following :keyword:`for` loop, which searches for prime numbers::
+This is exemplified in the following :keyword:`!for` loop, which searches for prime numbers::

    >>> for n in range(2, 10):